LazaUK/AOAI-APIM-AIGateway/README.md

     )
     return response
 ```
-7. If you set your TPM value to 100 and the average consumption of tokens in your request is about 50, then after few API calls you will should reach the token limit, with API-M enforcing new policy as shown in the testing results below.
+7. If you set your TPM value to 100 and the average consumption of tokens in your request is about 50, then after few API calls you will should reach the token limit, with API-M enforcing new policy as shown in the testing results below:
 ``` JSON
 Run # 0 completed in 1.93 seconds
 Consumed tokens: 59